rodrigodadam/scrum-master-quiz/README.md

     ```

   - **Max Questions =>**
-    If the user need change the maximum of question for each game go to the *const max_questions = X* and change the X for the number os maximum question that the game will have.
+    If the user need change the maximum of question for each game go to the *const max_questions = X* and change the X for the number of maximum questions that the game will have.

     ```javascript
     const max_questions = X;